ralfbiedert/cheats.rs/content/_index.md

 ## Closures {#closures-data}

-A closure is an ad-hoc function that comes with an automatically managed data block **capturing** {{ ref(page="types/closure.html#capture-modes") }}
+Closures are ad-hoc functions along with automatically managed data block **capturing** {{ ref(page="types/closure.html#capture-modes") }}
-the environment you accessed when defining the closure.
+the environment accessed where closure was defined.
 For example:

 <!-- NEW ENTRY -->
 <datum class="spaced">